What is microbiota? Why is it important?

 -

-To try to look for relationship between diet and your microbiota, which means to try to understand how food choices can modify your microbiome and how these changes can affect your health.
+To analyze the relationship between diet and gut microbiota, which means to understand how food choices can modify our microbiome and how these changes can affect our health.

 -